nus-cs2030s/2324-s2/docs/labs/lab8-question.md

 | Documentation | 2 marks |  |
 | Style | _up to -4 marks_ | _Negative Marking_ |

-Correctness mark will be about general correctness with some manual checking, doing the proper check (_e.g.,_ `null` _check_), laziness, not using conditional statement/expression, not using loops, _etc_.
-This means that each `TestX.java` may carry different weights.
-While we try to give you all the possible tests, there may be some tests we missed.
-You should not hardcode any test cases.
+Correctness mark will be about general correctness with manual checking on concurrency.

 Most of the documentations are already done.
 For any additional method you add, please provide documentations.